en flag +1 214 306 68 37

 • Support

 You can choose to make your product completely free and instead get revenue from support services.
-This is a great option for software products that require complex setup or integration since your customers will definitely need your help after making a purchase.
+This is a great option for software products that require complex setup or integration since your clients will definitely need your help after making a purchase.
 Alternatively, you can offer paid support services while still asking to pay for the product itself.
-To not appear too greedy in your customers’ eyes in this case, you might want to lower the price of the product.
+To not appear too greedy in your clients’ eyes in this case, you might want to lower the price of the product.

 • Customization